Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Reducing the Variance of SignRR

+As demonstrated in \Cref{thm:SignRR}, the convergence bound for vanilla SignRR is compromised by the term $\sigma$, the averaged conditional mean squared error.
+When this term is large, the bound becomes vacuous, a known non-convergence issue for sign-based algorithms that lack gradient magnitude information in their update rules \citep{bernstein2018signsgd,bernstein2019signsgd,safaryan2021stochastic,chzhen2023signsvrg}.
+To address this, we propose an improved version of SignRR, named \algnameVR, that leverages the principles of stochastic variance-reduced gradients (SVRG) \citep{johnson2013accelerating,zhang2013linear,mahdavi2013mixed,wang2013variance,allen-zhu2016variance,cutkosky2019momentumbased,xu2020improved,zhou2020stochastic} to accelerate convergence.

-At the $t$-th iteration of the outer loop, \algnameVR\ caches $\yb_t$ to calculate its full gradient.
-At the $i$-th iteration of the inner loop, \algnameVR\ calculates the stochastic gradients of $\yb_t$ and $\xb_t^i$, and constructs the semi-stochastic gradient $\nabla f_{\pi^t_i}(\xb_t^i)- \nabla f_{\pi^t_i}(\yb_t)+\nabla f(\yb_t)$, whose sign is used to update $\xb_t^{i+1}$.
-Inspired by SignSVRG proposed by \citet{chzhen2023signsvrg}, we selectively update $\xb_t^{i+1}$, depending on whether the distance between $\xb_t^i$ and $\yb_t$ exceeds a threshold $D_t^i$ predefined by the user.
-This effectively reduces the variance of the stochastic gradient in our algorithm.
-We could choose either an adaptive or a constant threshold $D_t^i$ based on specific applications.
+At the beginning of each outer loop (epoch $t$), \algnameVR\ (\Cref{alg:SignRR_SVRG} (\ref{Alg-SignRVR:update of x})) computes and caches the full gradient at an anchor point $\yb_t$.
+At the $i$-th iteration of the inner loop, the algorithm calculates the stochastic gradients of $\yb_t$ and $\xb_t^i$, and constructs the semi-stochastic gradient $\nabla f_{\pi^t_i}(\xb_t^i)- \nabla f_{\pi^t_i}(\yb_t)+\nabla f(\yb_t)$, whose sign is used to update $\xb_t^{i+1}$.
+Inspired by SignSVRG proposed by \citep{chzhen2023signsvrg}, we selectively update $\xb_t^{i+1}$, depending on whether the distance between $\xb_t^i$ and $\yb_t$ exceeds a threshold $D_t^i$ predefined by the user.
+This mechanism effectively controls the variance and ensures that the semi-stochastic gradient remains a good approximation of the true gradient, thereby mitigating the issue identified in \Cref{thm:SignRR}.